Vowed to the heavens to give up gunnery.

-- Completion Meter: Of the 1,000 points to be gathered throughout the game, the first 500 are for unlocking the pharmacy door at the beginning.
+- Completion Meter: Parodied.
+Of the 1,000 points to be gathered throughout the game, the first 500 are for unlocking the pharmacy door at the beginning.

 - Femme Fatale: Penelope Primm.

 - Follow the Bouncing Ball: Used in the game's prologue, the Ballad of Freddy Pharkas.
-Also an Ear Worm.

 - Funny Foreigner: Srini, the INDIAN.

 - Have a Nice Death: Take any medications meant for someone else, open the bag of horse farts, let the town be overrun by snails, get shot by an outlaw, take too long during certain events (such as when Coarsegold's water supply is poisoned), walk onto a swamp then sink...

 - Hooker with a Heart of Gold: Madame Ovaree, to some extent.
 Possibly the rest of the ladies at the... errr... ladies' house.